cwentland0/perform/doc/roms/rommodel.rst

 As of the writing of this section, **PERFORM** is capable of computing linear and non-linear projection-based ROMs using several projection methods.
 Several non-intrusive ROMs and closure models will be added in the near future.

 If you have questions on how to best implement your ROM method in **PERFORM**, please feel free to start a new issue on the Github page with a brief description of the method and a paper on the method.
-I can give you some suggestions on how it might be most seamlessly integrated into the current class hierarchy, and you're welcome to make a pull request once you're finished coding it up.
+We can give you some suggestions on how it might be most seamlessly integrated into the current class hierarchy, and you're welcome to make a pull request once you're finished coding it up.